Lisa Mishra

 Lisa Mishra is an American singer, songwriter and actress.
-She is best known for her reprise version of the song Tareefan in the 2018 Indian film Veere Di Wedding.
-Since then, she has worked on songs like 'The Wakhra Song' from the 2019 film Judgementall Hai Kya, 'Nadaaniyaan' in the film The Sky Is Pink and also the party-anthem 'Chandigarh Mein' from Good Newwz.
+She is best known for her performance of the reprise version of the song "Tareefan", which was included in the soundtrack of the 2018 Indian film Veere Di Wedding.
+Since then, she has worked on songs like "The Wakhra Song" from the 2019 film Judgementall Hai Kya, "Nadaaniyaan" in the film The Sky Is Pink and also the party-anthem "Chandigarh Mein" from Good Newwz.

 She debuted as an actress in the series Call Me Bae (2024), produced by Karan Johar's Dharma Productions.

-Early life
+Early life and influences

-Mishra was born in Berhampur, Odisha into an Odia family, and was raised in Chicago.
-She graduated from Illinois Wesleyan University in Bloomington, Illinois, with a double major in economics and religion and has a research background with both the Andrew Mellon Foundation and the Pluralism Project at Harvard University in Cambridge, Massachusetts.
+Mishra was born in Brahmapur, Odisha to Odia parents, who migrated to the United States when she was six years old, where she was raised in Chicago.
+She graduated from Illinois Wesleyan University in Bloomington, Illinois in 2015, with a double major in economics and religion.
+She worked as a data analyst, before pursuing a career as a full-time musician.

+Mishra cites SZA and Kehlani as inspirations, and her music draws inspirations from the works of Kanye West and Travis Scott.